 When QA2 imaging has been performed manually (especially for Cycle 4 and earlier), it is possible that only one continuum image of one source or one spectral line image cube of one source was created as the minimal amount of data needed to assess the data quality.
-Any additionally images would have been produced on the basis of the assessor's ability to do so.
-From Cycle 5 onward, most ALMA data were passed through the ALMA Calibration and Imaging Pipeline, which automates the image creation process to produce images and image cubes for all of the data when possible.
-However, when images may exceed 30 GB in size (as may be the case for image cubes of long baseline data), the pipeline may not generate image cubes for these data.
+Any additional images would have been produced on the basis of the assessor's ability to do so.
+From Cycle 5 onward, most ALMA data were processed through the ALMA Data Reduction Pipeline, which automates the image creation process to produce images and image cubes for all of the data when possible.
+However, when images may exceed 30 GB in size (as may be the case for image cubes of long baseline data), the ALMA Pipeline may not generate a complete set of image cubes for these data.

-While all archive images are intended to be science-ready, they are not necessarily optimized for all scientific applications, and PIs or archive data miners may want to only use them as indicators of data quality and coverage.
+While all archive images are intended to be science-ready, they are not necessarily optimized for all scientific applications, and PIs or archive data miners may want to use them only as indicators of data quality and coverage.
 Hence, it may be desirable to re-image the data using tclean parameters optimized for specific datasets or science projects.
 Additional improvements can be made by, for example, applying self-calibration on bright science targets (see Section 8.6) or performing user-driven interactive cleaning on images with complex, extended emission.